-We recognize revenue when four basic criteria are met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered; (3) the fee is fixed or determinable; and (4) collectability is reasonably assured.
-We assess whether the fee is fixed or determinable based on the terms of the agreement associated with the transaction.
+We recognize revenue when four basic criteria are met: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred or services have been rendered; (3) the fee is fixed or determinable; and the agreement associated with the transaction.
 Sales transactions are based on prices that are determinable at the time the customer's purchase order is accepted by us.
 Orders that are not accompanied with a purchase order are either confirmed in writing or verbally with the customer.